Steem-FOSSbot/steem-fossbot-voter/README.md

 _Voter_ is a bot for Steem, built as a Node.js server and intended for deployment on Heroku or compatible.

-For more information about the Steem FOSSbot ecosystem, check out [the doc on Steem FOSSbot](/docs/steemfossbot.md) and [our ethos](/docs/ethos.md).
+For more information about the planned Steem FOSSbot ecosystem, check out [the doc on Steem FOSSbot](/docs/steemfossbot.md) and [our ethos](/docs/ethos.md).

 ## How it works

+New posts are pulled from the Steem API and each is assigned a score based on a user customisable algorithm.
+Posts which have a high enough score are voted on.

-Please see the [discussion doc page](/docs/discussion.md) for and overview on how the curation algorithm works and how to use it to create a custom bot, as well as a discussion on bots on Steem in general.
+Please see the [discussion doc page](/docs/discussion.md) for an overview on how the curation algorithm works and how to use it to create a custom bot, as well as a discussion on bots on Steem in general.
 For technical details see the [algorithm and metrics doc page](/docs/algorithm.md)

 ## Usage